 Resume Directory Description Help

-Resume Directory Description HelpResume Directory Description Help to provide some guidance to write a catchy directory description to help make your resume listing stand out from the rest using our Resumizer Free Resume Creator.
+Get some help writing a catchy directory description for your resume to make your resume listing stand out from the rest so yours gets chosen over the other listings.
 There are many suggestions listed below to give you the best chance that your resume directory description will catch the eye of a prospective employer.

-For starters don't just create any old description thinking it is for your use to give your resume a simple description.
-If you make your resume public the directory description you write will be publicly viewable on a page in the resume directory.
-Everyone who has made their resume public will also be listed on the directory pages.
+Create a well-crafted description.
+If you make your resume public, you will not be the only one who sees it.
+The directory description you are now writing will be publicly viewable on a listing page in the Resume Directory.
+Remember that others who have made their resumes public are also listed on the directory pages along with yours.

-If you visit the directory you will see everyone's descriptions, you will see each persons name as the link to each individual resume page.
-Considering that each description has the same formatting you will want to have yours stand out from the rest.
+If you visit the directory, you will see each member's description; each person's name as the link to each resume page.
+Considering that each description has the same formatting, you will want to have yours stand out from the rest.

 Potential employers will either browse a relevant category or will enter keywords into the search box to narrow down their search.
-In either case multiple listings will be displayed.
-If you write a description that doesn't sound professional you will be passed over and your prospects for employment will be reduced.
+In either case, multiple listings will be displayed.
+If you write a description that doesn't sound professional, you will be passed over, and reduce your prospects for employment.
 Included below are a few examples of descriptions we would not recommend you use.
 We also have explanations why each one is ineffective.

-1. To establish a good position within a well respected company.
+- To establish a good position within a well-respected company.

 So what does this tell us?
-Even if you have no college degree by displaying the appearance of being more educated it can help you to have your resume chosen over another.
+Even if you have no college degree by displaying the appearance of being more educated it can help you have your resume chosen over another.
 Write your description in a way that tells the employer how hiring you will serve his company's needs.
-It's not all me, me, me, don't focus on what you are looking for, after you get your interview you can discuss your needs.
-To get to that point you need to look like an effective person which with a well written description you can begin to accomplish that.
+It's not all me, me, me, don't focus on what you are looking for after you get your interview you can discuss your needs.
+To get to that point, you need to look like an effective person who with a well-written description, you can begin to accomplish that.